 Her way of doing that is in helping people who struggle to make it to the polls, reminding them to mail in their ballots, and reiterating how important elections are.

-“I want to use the backlash to push people forward,” she said of further voting restrictions.
+“I want to use the backlash to push people forward,” she says of outrage over mounting voting restrictions.